-The SRF Program will provide funding letters to all communities with projects on the FY 2020 PRL after the EPA loan award date.
-For the FFY 2019 capitalization grant, funding priority will be directed to highest-ranked projects that are ready to proceed with construction.
+The SRF Program will provide funding letters to all communities with projects on the 2021 PRL after the EPA loan award date.
+For the FFY 2021 capitalization grant, funding priority will be directed to highest-ranked projects that are ready to proceed with construction.
 This includes small and disadvantaged communities, green and resilient infrastructure projects, and projects with subsidies.
 Communities with projects on the CWSRF PRL may be bypassed based on failure to submit a complete application 90 days after being notified or are not ready to proceed.

-The primary use of capitalization grant funding is for assistance to wastewater utilities for capital improvements (infrastructure projects).
-This assistance can be provided as planning and design loans or construction loans.
+The primary purpose of capitalization grant funding is for wastewater and stormwater infrastructure projects.
+This assistance can be provided as planning and design loans or planning, design, and construction loans.
 Not all clean water compliance problems, however, can be solved through capital financing of infrastructure improvements.

-TDEC has determined, based on the projected total award dollars, and the previous year carry-forward balance, coupled with the Drinking Water SRF funds transferred to CWSRF, the State can provide up to \$143,291,059 to loan for projects (Table 2).
+TDEC has determined, based on the projected total award dollars and the previous year carry-forward balance, the State can provide up to \$138,283,698 to loan for projects (Table 1).